spack/spack/README.md

 The output above shows the `applications` category of modules, which are generated from centrally build packages.

-To update the version of any of these modules, edit the corresponding YAML
+To update the version of any of these modules, first we have to make sure that the corresponding software is built by edit the corresponding YAML
 configuration:

     $ vim spack/deploy/packages/bbp-packages.yaml